Beyond the Contact: Discovering Comprehensive Affordance for 3D Objects from Pre-trained 2D Diffusion Models: Additional Details on Experiments

-Intercap~\cite{huang2022intercap} does not provide texture for the 3D objects, hence we generate the texture for the objects using an off-the-shelf mesh stylization method~\cite{TexTure}.
-The text prompts used for stylization are generated using ChatGPT~\cite{chatgpt}, where we insert the following query: \begin{quote} \textit{Give a simple appearance description of an object of given categories as a form of ``a }$\{\text{\textbf{category}}\}$, $\{\text{\textbf{appearance description}}\}$''. \end{quote}
+Since Intercap~\cite{InterCap} did not provide texture for the 3D objects at the time of submission, we generated the texture for the objects using TEXTure~\cite{TexTure} where the stylization prompts are generated via ChatGPT~\cite{chatgpt} using the following query: \begin{quote} \textit{Give a simple appearance description of an object of given categories as a form of ``a }$\{\text{\textbf{category}}\}$, $\{\text{\textbf{appearance description}}\}$''. \end{quote}